AndreasLauvhjell/heroes-3-board-game-manager/README.md

 - App keeps state on when music paused
 - Player level tracker with sound bites
 - Terrain music buttons for players
+- Should work on both PC and mobile

 COULD
 - Optionally choose additional music from HoMM2 and HoMM4
 - Provides game state rules and steps to be done in the game
+- Play simple animations from the game